-The Cayman Islands continues to maintain its position as the leading jurisdiction for the registration of mutual funds, with 10,857 funds regulated under the Mutual Funds Law (2020 Revision) (the Mutual Funds Law) at the end of 2019 and 10,505 at the end of the first quarter of 2020.2 This number is expected to grow following recent amendments to the Mutual Funds Law, which removed an exemption from registration for more-closely held open-ended funds.3 The industry's strength is reflected in the Cayman Islands Monetary Authority's (CIMA) statistical digest for 2018, which shows the net asset value of reporting funds at US$3.916 trillion.4
+The Cayman Islands continues to maintain its position as the leading jurisdiction for the registration of mutual funds, with 11,896 funds regulated under the Mutual Funds Act (2021 Revision) (the Mutual Funds Act) at the end of 2020 and 12,225 at the end of the first quarter of 2021.2 This consistent growth was expected following amendments in 2020 to the Mutual Funds Act, which removed an exemption from registration for more closely held open-ended funds.3 The industry's strength is reflected in the Cayman Islands Monetary Authority's (CIMA) statistical digest for 2019, which shows the net asset value of reporting funds at US$4.229 trillion.4

 Accordingly, to date the most useful indicator of the level of closed-ended fund activity (which generally includes funds investing in illiquid asset classes, such as private equity, real estate or infrastructure projects) is the number of registrations of Cayman Islands exempted limited partnerships (ELPs) and, more recently, LLCs.
 However, this is only a rough indicator based upon practitioners' experience that the majority of closed-ended fund structures are formed as ELPs.
-By contrast, CIMA's statistical digests show that only a small fraction of open-ended funds are formed as ELPs, highlighting that they are most prominent in the closed-ended sector.
-Figures released by the Cayman Islands Registrar of Exempted Limited Partnerships show that at the end of 2019, there were a total of 28,939 ELPs registered in the Cayman Islands.
+By contrast, CIMA's statistical digests show that a minority of open-ended funds are formed as ELPs, highlighting that they are most prominent in the closed-ended sector.
+Figures released by the Cayman Islands Registrar of Exempted Limited Partnerships show that at the end of 2020 there were a total of 31,733 ELPs registered in the Cayman Islands.
 The past decade has generally seen a consistent increase in the number of annual ELP registrations.
-At the end of May 2020, the figures for LLCs registered stood at 3,033.
+At the end of May 2020, the figures for registered LLCs stood at 3,118.

 ELPs are utilised for a variety of purposes within closed-ended structures.
 An ELP may well be the primary closed-ended fund vehicle, but often ELPs will also serve other purposes (e.g., ELPs may be used as a feeder into an onshore fund, an alternative investment vehicle, a parallel fund or a co-investment vehicle).
 Similarly, while still a relatively new vehicle in the Cayman Islands, experience has shown that LLCs are increasingly being used as general partners as well as feeder, blocker and aggregator vehicles in closed-ended fund structures.
 Changes in the rate of formation of ELPs and LLCs could, therefore, indicate fluctuations in the rate of new fundraising, but are just as likely to point to variations in the level of transactional activity by established closed-ended funds themselves.